25prabhu10/notes/docs/Concepts/Key_Words.md

    - Pure functions can help in avoiding race condition issues

+4. Working set overflow: The "working set" is short hand for "parts of memory that the current algorithm is using" and is determined by which parts of memory the CPU just happens to access

+5. P95 Latency (P% Latency): The P95 Threshold indicates that 5% of transaction durations are greater than the threshold.
+For example, if the P95 threshold is 50 milliseconds, then 5% of transactions exceeded that threshold, taking longer than 50 milliseconds

+RAII (Resource acquisition is initialization)

 ## Floating Point Numbers

 _IEEE 754_: Floating point number specification